-Target root causes of heart disease, cancer, stroke, diabetes and mental health
+Target root causes of obesity, diabetes, and smoking

-Focus human resource and local public relations resources on healthy eating and nutrition community outreach (approximately \$50,000 annually).
+Focus human resource and local public relations resources on healthy eating and nutrition community outreach.
+Develop fitness and exercise programming that has participation of at least 5% of the population of Ontonagon County.